JoeHolt/HandGestureRecognizer/docs/index.md

 After refining my search, I eventually found the Kaggle dataset linked above.
 The dataset was made up of relatively simple 2D, 3 channel jpg images.
 In hindsight, I likely could have done some data munging with the other datasets to get normal images, but this also likely would have taken a long time.

 #### Model Only Worked with Hands in 1 orientation
-My initial model had a problem where, when the model worked, it only worked in the hands were in a given orientation.
+My initial model had a problem where, when the model worked, it only worked in the hands were in a given orientation (ie hand enters webcam image straight up and down).
 I noticed the working orientation was the same orientation as the images in the train set.
 To aliviate this problem, I added a random rotation to each image in the dataset when processing the dataset, as decribed above.

 #### Poor Model Accuracy
 The first model I created had very poor accuracy across the training set.
 To solve this problem I did some more research into state-of-the-art solutions similar to mind from the past, and found that many of them used much more complex models that the simple one I had defined.
 This is what caused me to go with the deeper ResNet model.
 This was described above.